rosorno-grid/ScalaUdemyCourse/README.md

 Contains executable Scala files that demonstrate concepts covered in the course videos.
 Each file corresponds to specific lecture topics and can be run independently.

 ### `exercises` Package
 Contains practical exercises designed to reinforce the concepts learned in the lectures.
-These are standalone executable files that allow you to practice Scala programming.
+These are standalone files that allow you to practice Scala programming.

 ## Running the Code